Ziqing19/LabelPixivBookmarks/README.md

   - By default, the script will not label AI-generated works
   - Set the config as *Yes* to distinguish them

+- Whether author name and uid will be regarded as part of work tags
+  - Enable users to use author name and uid as the alias name of synonym dict

+- Whether the work tag and user tag need to be strictly match (both character name and work title)
+  - Eg: work A, tagged as #Asuka #EVA; work B, tagged as #Asuka; work C, tagged as #Asuka(EVA).
+And you have #Asuka(EVA) in your user tags
+  - When set to Yes, only work A and C will be tagged as #Asuka(EVA)
+  - When set to No, all of them will be tagged as #Asuka(EVA)

 ## Remove All Tags from Selected Works

 - The script can help you remove all tags from selected artworks easily